KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 In some cases, you don't want special characters such as 中, spaces, or &, such as when transferring the downloaded filename to a Windows system or the filename through an 8bit-unsafe channel.
-In these cases, add the --restrict-filenames flag to get a shorter title:
+In these cases, add the --restrict-filenames flag to get a shorter title.

 Output template and Windows batch files